 When to Apply

-While many selective universities in the USA have regular admissions application deadlines in January or February, some colleges also offer early decision or early action deadlines in November.
+While many selective universities in the USA have regular admissions application deadlines in November or December, some colleges also offer early decision or early action deadlines in January.
 These earlier deadlines give students the chance to get a decision as far in advance as possible, although it often requires a commitment to enroll if admitted.
 Other colleges have rolling admissions policies and will accept applications throughout the year for the next academic term (or year).

 Typically, early decision or early action applicants find out if they are accepted within a month of the submission deadline.
 For January or February application deadlines, students will learn if they are admitted in March or early April.
 International students who apply to rolling admissions colleges, like many of the Shorelight partner universities, generally find out as early as a few days to three to four weeks.